Meet our team

 As President and CEO, Yolie is building on FIS’ legacy and taking FIS to new horizons in its commitment to ensuring equitable partnerships between families, schools, and community partners to ensure children are on the path to success, from birth through college and career.

-Vice President of Programs
+Vice President of Development and Communications

 Vice President of Operations